Christian Walker Player Props: Diamondbacks vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the eighth-ranked team ERA across all league pitching staffs (3.89).
+- The Mariners have the eighth-ranked team ERA among all MLB pitching staffs (3.87).

-- The right-hander's most recent appearance came on Saturday against the Toronto Blue Jays, when he went five innings, surrendering five earned runs while giving up eight hits.
+- The righty last appeared on Sunday against the Toronto Blue Jays, when he tossed six innings, allowing four earned runs while giving up four hits.

+- The 23-year-old has put together a 4.91 ERA and 11 strikeouts per nine innings in nine games this season, while giving up a batting average of .235 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.